Scout24/afp-resource-maker/README.rst

 Role
 ----
-The role settings especially the policies are important for the machine auth functionality of `afp-core <https://github.com/ImmobilienScout24/afp-core>`_.
+The role settings, especially the policies, are important for the machine auth functionality of `afp-core <https://github.com/ImmobilienScout24/afp-core>`_.

 To make a cross account permission granting possible you need a trusted entity